spierala/mini-rx-store/docs/docs/selectors.md

 ## Memoized Selectors

-MiniRx comes with Memoized Selectors out of the box.
-With these selectors we can easily select and combine state.
+MiniRx comes with memoized selectors out of the box.
+With the selectors we can easily select and combine state.
+The MiniRx selectors are memoized to prevent unnecessary executions of the projector function.

 ### createFeatureSelector
 `createFeatureSelector`: Select a feature state from the global state object.
-We have to use the same key that we used for registering the todoReducer ('todo').
+We have to use the same key that we used for registering the feature reducer (e.g. we used the 'todo' key for the todoReducer).
 ```ts title="todo-selectors.ts"
 import { createFeatureSelector } from 'mini-rx-store';
 import { TodoState } from './todo-reducer';